-motriodo dira material for conta annon and oldaring up Minor Spills Remove all ignition sources.
-Clean up all spills immediately.
-Avoid contact with skin and eyes.
-Control personal contact with the substance, by using protective equipment.
+Methods and material for containment and cleaning up Minor Spills Clean up all spills immediately.
+Avoid breathing dust and contact with skin and eyes.
+Wear protective clothing, gloves, safety glasses and dust respirator.
 Use dry clean up procedures and avoid generating dust.
-Place in a suitable, labelled container for waste disposal.
+Sweep up, shovel up or Vacuum up (consider explosion-proof machines designed to be grounded during storage and use).
+Place spilled material in clean, dry, sealable, labelled container.
 Major Spills Moderate hazard.
 CAUTION: Advise personnel in area.
 Alert Emergency Services and tell them location and nature of hazard.
 Control personal contact by wearing protective clothing.
 Prevent, by any means available, spillage from entering drains or water courses.
 Recover product wherever possible.
 IF DRY: Use dry clean up procedures and avoid generating dust.
 Collect residues and place in sealed plastic bags or other containers for disposal.
 IF WET: Vacuum/shovel up and place in labelled containers for disposal.
 ALWAYS: Wash area down with large amounts of water and prevent runoff into drains.
 If contamination of drains or waterways occurs, advise Emergency Services.